bzhr/post-loc/README.md

 ## About

-This project is my submission of the code assignment soltuib for the position of a senior engineer at Tequinity.
+This project is my submission to the code assignment for the position of a senior engineer at Tequinity.

 It's a micro framework, based on Python 3's built in `http` library.